 Don started plans for building a second story on the house with thoughts of increasing the value if and when we sold it.
-We had bought it in 1966 for $17,900, and it was now valued at approximately $45,000.
+We had bought it in 1966 for $17,900, and it was now valued at $45,000.
 Unbelievable!
-As the wheels were put in motion for an eventual move I drew back into the home life to support my family, anticipating the change that was ahead of us.
-I had hoped that this would be the change that would relieve the stresses that we were feeling.
-When we finally knew our new destination would be Upstate NY, the reality sunk in that things were truly going to happen.
-My prayer group gave me a going away party and a felt banner of Christ in the boat on turbulent waters.
-They gave it to me because of the Fisher of Men prayer I wrote during these times:
+As the wheels were put in motion for an eventual move, I drew back into the home life to support my family, anticipating the change that was ahead of us.
+I had hoped this would be the change that would relieve the stresses we were feeling.
+When we finally knew our new destination would be upstate New York, the reality sunk in that things were truly going to happen.
+My prayer group gave me a going-away party, and gifted me a felt banner of Christ in the boat on turbulent waters.
+They knew of the Fisher of Men prayer I’d written.

 Fisher of Men

 How right you were when you said your disciples would be Fishers of Men, Lord Jesus.

 You are the true Fisher of Men.